ibm-cloud-docs/codeengine/subscription-tutorial.md

 After your app is ready, create a subscription to the cron event producer and connect it to your app with the [**`ibmcloud ce sub cron create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-create) command.
 {: shortdesc}

-The following example creates a cron subscription that is called `cron-sub` and specifies the `ping-app` application as its destination.
+The following example creates a cron subscription that is called `cron-sub` and specifies the `cron-app` application as its destination.
 The subscription uses the `--data` option to include a JSON string in the cron event.
-It also specifies the cron schedule by using the `--schedule` option with a value of `* * * * *` to send an event every minute of every day to the `ping-app` application.
+It also specifies the cron schedule by using the `--schedule` option with a value of `* * * * *` to send an event every minute of every day to the `cron-app` application.

 ```
-ibmcloud ce sub cron create --name cron-sub --destination ping-app --data '{"mydata":"hello world"}' --schedule '* * * * *'
+ibmcloud ce sub cron create --name cron-sub --destination cron-app --data '{"mydata":"hello world"}' --schedule '* * * * *'
 ```
 {: pre}